 • Review the overall flow and usability in this staging environment.

-• Check that your vendor has staged with noindex, nofollow, disallow pages in robot.txt file.
-You don’t want these pages to be crawled and to appear in the Google Search results!
+• Check that your vendor has staged with noindex, nofollow, disallow pages in the robots.txt file.
+You don't want these pages to be crawled and to appear in Google Search results.

-Once your build is ready, move to the next stage which is optimising the newly redesigned pages.
-Ensure you choose a CMS that improves SEO rather than hinders it!
+Once your build is ready, move to the next stage.
+Ensure you choose a CMS that improves SEO rather than hinders it.

 5. QAT and Optimisation